mezoni/peg/README.md

 Everything that can be found on the Wikipedia website will not be described in detail here.
 Here will described only the additional features, the ways of their use and the implementation details.

 More detailed information can also be found on the Bryan Ford website.
 [Parsing Expression Grammars: A Recognition-Based Syntactic Foundation](https://bford.info/pub/lang/peg/)

 ## Main characteristics

 Main characteristics:

-- Small runtime code size (less than 350 lines of code)
+- Small size of runtime source code
-- Small size of generated parsers (from 10 lines of code)
+- Small size of the source code of generated parsers
+- Efficient built-in runtime parsing methods
 - Performance optimized source code of generated parsers
 - Automatic generation of standard errors
-- Additional useful features using syntactic sugar
+- Additional useful features, including the use of syntactic sugar

 ## Automatic and programmatic error generation

 Automatic error generation occurs when parsing the following grammar elements:

 - The `literal` expression with `single quotes`
 - Production rule that specifies the name of a `grammar element`